The most consequential climate change legislation ever passed in the U.S. is now in jeopardy thanks to President Donald Trump. Photo: Shutterstock

 Trump will find ways to kill the IRA if he wants to.
 But he may not want to.

 Certainly, there are myriad ways for Trump to kill the IRA, even if it is simply by engaging in lengthy court battles to slow down spending and stop the law’s momentum.
 He may not have to directly violate the law by overriding Congress.
-He can stall, delay, and focus on benefits with less of an organized constituency to complain – homeowners getting credits for solar energy, electric vehicles, and energy-efficient appliances.
+He can stall, delay, and focus on the benefits of the Inflation Reduction Act with less of an organized constituency to complain – homeowners getting credits for solar energy, electric vehicles, and energy-efficient appliances.

 However, just as the Affordable Care Act became interwoven into society and popular with citizens and businesses, it will likely be the same for the IRA, which holds real benefits for voters.
 Congresspeople who railed at the IRA earlier have come around to appreciate its benefits in their districts.
 So has the auto industry.
 Even oil companies like Exxon Mobil and Occidental like parts of the law providing billions for low-carbon energy projects they have in the works.
 The most likely part of the sprawling law to get overturned may be provisions around Medicare drug prices, new taxes on corporations, and additional funding to the IRS to help crack down on wealthy tax evaders.